zaphosting/docs/docs/redm-change-servericon.md

 load_server_icon zaphosting96x96
 ```

-You can access your `server.cfg` file either through FTP (as seen above), or via the **Configs** section on your gameserver's webinterface.
+You can access your `server.cfg` file either through FTP (as seen above), or via the **Configs** section on your game server's webinterface.

 :::info
 Please ensure that the name of the image file set in the command exactly matches what you previously uploaded.
 This includes being case sensitive.